gmc-code/PC-app-development/docs/Anvil/temperature_converter2.rst

 ----

-Veertically Centre the temperature fields with the image
+Vertically Centre the temperature fields with the image
 ------------------------------------------------------------

 | Drag and drop the *spacer* component onto card_1 above the Fahrenheit label.